 What credentials does the Instructor of Record need to submit?

-The Instructor of Record must provide a resume and a transcript which shows they have earned a Masters degree or higher.
+The Instructor of Record must provide a resume and a transcript that shows they have earned a Masters degree or higher.
 A student copy of a transcript is acceptable.
 The exception to the transcript requirement is if the individual graduated with their Masters degree from CMU.
-In this instance, they do not need to provide a copy of their transcript, however their Masters degree from CMU should be indicated on their resume.
-Copies of credentials can be sent electronically to CMU at
+In this instance, they do not need to provide a copy of their transcript, however, their Masters degree from CMU should be indicated on their resume.
+Copies of credentials can be sent electronically or faxed to 989 774-1188.

 Which semester should I choose?